pts/ukh/README.md

   * UKH boot code autodetects the subtype by looking at CS:IP upon entry.
   * Please note that this boot mode works only if the bootloader loads the entire kernel file.
 Universal Kernel Header has a best-effort check for having loaded the first sector only.
 If the check fails, then it hangs with the message *bF*.
 There is no check for loading more than 29 KiB.
   * Subtype PXE: Load entire kernel file (in PXE terminology, NBP == Network Boot Program) to 0x7c00, don't set DL to the BIOS drive numbe, jump to 0:0x7c00.
 The maximum kernel file size depends on the PXE version: 2.0 (1999): 32 KiB; 2.1 (2003): 64 KiB; 2.2 (2008): unlimited.
 More info about PXE: https://wiki.osdev.org/PXE
   * Subtype FreeDOS (FreeDOS and SvarDOS *kernel.sys*): Load kernel file to 0x600, set BL to BIOS drive number, make one SS:BP (FreeDOS for the command line, between SS:SP (smaller) and SS:BP) and DS:BP (SvarDOS for .hidden_sector_count) point to the boot sector (we don't care), jump to 0x60:0.
 No header fields used.
 Both FreeDOS 1.3 and SvarDOS 20240915 kernel.sys kernels use BL only, and both boot sectors set BL and DL to the BIOS drive number.
+Therere is a kernel command line for FreeDOS, but is there one for SvarDOS?
 Maximum file size, limited by the FreeDOS and SvarDOS boot sectors: 134.5 KiB.
   * Subtype EDR-DOS (EDR-DOS 7.01.07--7.01.08 *drbio.sys*): load entire kernel file to 0x700, set DL to BIOS drive number, make DS:BP (EDR-DOS for .hidden_sector_count) point to the boot sector (we don't care), jump to 0x70:0.
+Is there a kernel command line?
 Maximum file size, limited by the EDR-DOS boot sector: 134.5 KiB.
   * Subtype DR-DOS (EDR-DOS 7.01.01--7.01.06 *ibmbio.com*, DR-DOS --7.0--7.01--7.02--7.03--7.05 *ibmbio.com*): They use the same load protocol as EDR-DOS (but with filename *ibmbio.com*), but the boot maximum kernel size its boot sector supports is 29 KiB (way too small for memtest86+), with its *ibmbio.com* being <24.25 KiB.
   * Subtype NTLDR (Windows NTLDR *ntldr* and GRUB4DOS bootlace.com *grldr*): Load at least first 0x24 bytes (.hidden_sector_count or the entire 0x24 byte substring, see https://retrocomputing.stackexchange.com/a/31399) of the boot partition (boot sector) to 0x7c00, load kernel file to 0x20000, set DL to the BIOS drive number, jump to 0x2000:0.
 No header fields used.
 The GRUB4DOS boot sector (installed with *bootlace.com*) uses the same protocol, looking for kernel file *grldr* rather than *ntldr*.
   * Bootloaders supported: non-UEFI GRUB 2 and GRUB4DOS (but not GRUB 1, because it loads only 512 bytes) with the *chainloader* command, SYSLINUX (and ISOLINUX and PXELINUX) with the *boot* command (or with the *kernel* command and a filename extensions .bin, .bs and .0); PXE network boot 2.0 and 2.1 (with small kernel file size limit), PXE network boot >=2.2; FreeDOS boot sector with filename *kernel.sys*; SvarDOS boot sector with filename *kernel*.sys*; EDR-DOS >=7.01.07 boot sector with filename *drbio.sys*; DR-DOS boot sector with filename *ibmbio.com*; Windows NT 3.1--3.5--3.51--4.0 boot sector with filename *ntldr*; Windows 2000--XP boot sector with filename *ntldr*; maybe Windows Vista-- boot sector with filename *bootmgr* (untested); * NTLDR from Windows NT boot.ini (`C:\NTLDR="label"`): maximum file size is 8 KiB, because it loads only the first 16 sectors (0x2000 == 8192 bytes) of the *ntldr* file, otherwise the same as the supported NTLDR above.